What are the 5 principles of marketing?

 Marketing principles have been the most used principles since the 1960s.
 These principles have stood the test of time and have remained the same, with minor variations here and there, for decades.
-Marketing principles were extended to the 7 P's in 1981; therefore, some companies use the 7 P's of marketing instead of the 4 basic P's.
-These four basic marketing principles (product, price, place and promotion) are interconnected and work together; therefore, they are also known as the marketing mix.
+The concept of marketing principles is part of the “marketing mix”, which is a general term to describe all the strategies and tactics that companies can use to bring their products and services to market.
+The four basic marketing principles (product, price, place and promotion) are interconnected and work together; therefore, they are also known as the marketing mix.

 Leave a Comment